-Amended Vide A.C Resolution dated 7.9.93 & Completed courses degree will get (7 yrs \times 120/160 = 5.25) = 51⁄2 years (rounded to next higher half-ayear) or 11 (eleven) Regular Terms to fulfill all requirements for bachelor's degree.
+Amended Vide A student in engineering, for example, having A.C Resolution dated 7.9.93 & area 40 credit hours through equivalence and exemption (of previously completed courses) out 13.9.93 of a total requirement of 160 credits for bachelor's degree will get (7 yrs \times 120/160 = 5.25) = 51⁄2 years (rounded to next higher half-ayear) or 11 (eleven) Regular Terms to fulfill all requirements for bachelor's degree.
 For a student in architecture time allowed will be calculated in a similar way.